 How do you find employees at your target companies?

 LinkedIn is a great place to start.

-Look for a LinkedIn Company page for each one.
+Look for the LinkedIn (company) Page for each one.
 Many companies will have one.

 On those pages, you’ll find employees who have LinkedIn profiles, along with lots of other company information for your due diligence and market intelligence research.